david-dorf/ExportURDF/Fusion360/README.md

 5. Run the `FusionURDF` script by clicking the `Run` button.

 ## Roadmap
-1. Add support for rigid groups and as-built joints.
+1. Write unit tests for the script to ensure code quality and maintainability.
+2. Test the script with various Fusion360 models to identify and fix any issues.
+   Edge cases like closed chains may not be handled correctly yet.
-2. Add additional features such as materials integration and SDF tools integration.
+3. Add additional features such as materials, rigid groups, and SDF tools integration.
-3. Fix any lingering issues with the script.

 ## Dependencies
 The script requires the following dependencies: